 Choosing a simpler life is a choice, one you need to make again and again.
 It’s not something you can do one time then check it off your list.
 It’s a lifestyle choice.
 A way of living every day.
 And in the beginning, it will take a lot of effort.
 Especially if you feel like your life is in complete chaos and spinning out of control.

 Simple living is something you have to practice all the time; with every choice you make.

-Yes, the choices will get easier over time once they become habit, but it will be difficult in the beginning.
+Yes, the choices will get easier over time once they become a habit, but it will be difficult in the beginning.
 You have to really want it to make it happen.

 But remember, choosing a simpler life will make your life happier and more fulfilled.

 Simple living is what you choose to make it.
 You can dive into all of these areas of your life or start by just dipping your toe into one.
 The choice is yours.
-But once you start simplifying, you’ll find that you feel happier, healthier, more focused, and you’re enjoying your life much more.
+But once you start simplifying, you’ll find that you feel happier, healthier, and more focused, and you’re enjoying your life much more.

 It will encourage you to make more choices to live a simple life taking you on a journey that will benefit not only you but your entire family.